paul-schaaf/roomr/README.md

 ##Comments

 Instead of explaining the code in great detail in the readme, I have left comments whenever they were required.
-The schemata below will provide you with further insight into how the app works.
+The schemata below will provide you with further insight into how the app works under the hood.

 ##Bugs